1101 East Blvd

 Translation?
 You will not be billed or held accountable for any dollar amount above your insurance plan’s in-network rate.
-We work with all commercial insurance companies except Medicare, Medicaid, or Tricare.
+We work with all commercial & private insurance providers and we now accept Tricare.

 The hospital emergency room and patient emergency room experience differ in many ways.
 For example, our cozy, friendly environment is noticeably different from the chaotic, stuffy hospital emergency room environment.

 Despite the atmospheric differences, both handle billing in a similar fashion.